Jeff Hardy: The Hardy Boyz reunion (2006–2007)

-With Hardy still feuding with Johnny Nitro and the other members of MNM into 2007, he was challenged once again by Nitro at New Year's Revolution in a steel cage match for the Intercontinental Championship.
+With Hardy still feuding with Johnny Nitro and the other members of MNM, he was challenged once again by Nitro at New Year's Revolution on January 7, 2007, in a steel cage match for the Intercontinental Championship.
 Hardy once again defeated Nitro.
-Hardy then teamed with Matt to defeat MNM at both the Royal Rumble and No Way Out pay-per-views.
+Hardy then teamed with Matt to defeat MNM at both the Royal Rumble on January 28 and No Way Out on February 18 (the latter in which they teamed with Chris Benoit and MVP teamed with MNM).
 The next night on the February 19 episode of Raw, Hardy lost the Intercontinental Championship to Umaga.
-In April 2007, Hardy competed in the Money in the Bank ladder match at WrestleMania 23.
+Hardy competed in the Money in the Bank ladder match at WrestleMania 23 on April 1.
 During the match, Matt threw Edge onto a ladder and encouraged Hardy, who was close to the winning briefcase, to finish Edge off.
 Hardy then leaped off the 20 ft ladder, drove Edge through the ladder with a leg drop, injuring both Edge and himself.
 The two were unable to continue the match and were removed from ringside on stretchers.

 The night after WrestleMania on the April 2 episode of Raw, the Hardys competed in a 10-team battle royal for the World Tag Team Championship.
 They won the titles from then WWE Champion John Cena and Shawn Michaels by last eliminating Lance Cade and Trevor Murdoch.
-They then began a feud with Cade and Murdoch, with the Hardys retaining the Championship in their first title defense against them at Backlash and again at Judgment Day.
-The Hardys then defended their titles against The World's Greatest Tag Team in a Ladder match at One Night Stand.
+They then began a feud with Cade and Murdoch, with the Hardys retaining the Championship in their first title defense against them at Backlash on April 29 and again at Judgment Day on May 20.
+The Hardys then defended their titles against The World's Greatest Tag Team in a Ladder match at One Night Stand on June 3.
 However, the next night on Raw, the Hardys lost the titles to Cade and Murdoch, competing through injuries sustained in their previous night's ladder match.
-The Hardys earned a rematch at Vengeance: Night of Champions but were defeated.
+The Hardys earned a rematch at Vengeance: Night of Champions on June 24 but were defeated.